jsaji/MSA-Banknote-Forgery-ML-Model/README.md

-# Banknote Forgery Detector (using machine learning) - MSA 2020
+# Banknote Forgery Detector (MSA 2020)

 ## Project Idea

-This project is aimed at using machine learning via a supervised learning model (support vector machine) to classify whether a banknote is authentic or forged.
+The project aims to use machine learning via a supervised learning model (support vector machine) to classify whether a banknote is authentic or forged.
 Each banknote has 5 attributes:
 1. Variance of Wavelet Transformed image (continuous)
 2. Skewness of Wavelet Transformed image (continuous)
 3. Curtosis of Wavelet Transformed image (continuous)